AitorSimona/Research_GroupMovement/docs/README.md

 Whenever an individual is ordered to move, a state-machine will tke control of the individual's movement.
 It has 5 states, which are the following:

 1. MovementState_NoState: The Unit is static, if a move order is issued, goals for the group are set and state changes to NextStep.
 2. MovementState_Wait: The Unit is put into Wait state if any obstacle is found, and should deal with the obstacle (do we repath?).
+Note that in my implementation this state is not used, but left as "placeholder" for future use.
 3. MovementState_FollowPath: The Unit has a next node assigned, so it moves to reach this node, when reached change state to NextStep.
 4. MovementState_NextStep: We get the next node in the path, change state to FollowPath.
 If there is no next node, change state to DestinationReached.
 5. MovementState_DestinationReached: The Unit has arrived to the destination, change state to NoState.